4/25/2023

 speaker

 Okay.
-And then if I heard you correctly, you're expecting the loan yield in the second quarter to be about 5.6 versus the 557 in 1Q.
-Does that essentially mean that your variable rate loans reprice to kind of market and from here you're just kind of more waiting for the fixed rate loans to reprice over the next year to you?
+And then if I heard you correctly, you know, you're expecting the loan yield in the second quarter to be about 5.6 versus the 557 and 1Q.
+Does that essentially mean that, you know, your variable rate loans reprice to kind of market and from here you're just kind of more waiting for the fixed rate loans to reprice, you know, over the next year or two?

 speaker

-Well, remember the first quarter had that a little bit of, had the accretion or the extra loan fees for the paid off loan.
-At this point, we're still expecting a loan portfolio going forward to still, you know, adjust, you know, a couple basis points, 5, 10 basis points every quarter going forward.
-Probably closer to 5 basis points, sorry.
+Well, remember, the first quarter had that a little bit of, had the accretion or the extra loan fees for the paid off loan.
+At this point, we're still expecting a loan portfolio going forward to still, you know, adjust, you know, a couple basis, a few basis points, five, 10 basis points every quarter going forward.
+Probably closer to five basis points, sorry.

 speaker

 Okay.
-And then just lastly, for me, I noticed the FDIC insurance costs were a little lower than quarter, which, you know, most are higher with the 2 basis point change.
-You know, any thoughts on that one item and is that a part of the $28 million or half million dollar increase in 2Q?
+And then just lastly for me, I noticed the FDIC insurance costs were a little lower than quarter, which, you know, most are higher with the two basis point change.
+You know, any thoughts on that one item?
+And is that a part of the $28 million or half a million dollar increase in 2Q?

 speaker

-Uh, we, we had an over accrual situation.
+We had an over-accrual situation.
 We were accruing a little heavier than we should, so we decided to adjust it this quarter.
-So it, um, yeah, going forward, going forward, um, it will, it will normalize.
-We're probably looking at, uh, give me a second here.
-Yeah, Q2, we're up to around 600.
-So yeah, it'll be increased.
-We're going forward.
-We're there at 600,000 plus quarter.
+Going forward, it will normalize.
+We're probably looking at Q2, we're up around $600,000, so it'll be increaseable going forward.
+We're there at $600,000 plus a quarter.

 speaker